Six of One obtain new members under false pretences

 This claim was particularly astounding when it was made at renewal time.
 As the then current (May 2004) subscription period had ended, there were technically 0 members at that time.
 This number naturally will increase as people send in their renewals, but it would be astounding given that during the 1990s renewal rates were 40-60% that Six of One could claim a 100% renewal rate for 2004 during a time when members are leaving in their droves.
 In mid-2005, a statement was added to the Six of One website in an attempt to explain this figure, but as you can see all it merely does is admits that the Society does not have 1000 members:

 "Six of One’s membership has always exceeded 1000 in each year, with the highest figure recorded 20 years ago, at over 3000.
 The current subscription year runs from about mid-April 2005, through to the same time in April 2006.
 The membership size from the start of the renewal period is over 500 and in subsequent months, with new members joining, the society grows to 1000."

-In 2015 the claims of 1000+ members no longer appear on the websites.
+From 2015 the claims of 1000+ members no longer appeared on the websites.
 In 2014 in a magazine interview with a coordinator at the Festival Number Six event which some Six of One members attended, it states that "the figure is nearer 300".

 Other statements which can be questioned are as follows:

 "Here's a quote from Dave Rogers, author and expert on "The Avengers" TV series...
 "If all of this sounds too good to be true, or strikes you as being far-removed from the average "fan" organization, it is hardly surprising.
 Take it from one who knows, there is nothing average about Six of One.
 Since its inception, the society has signposted the path for others to follow." - from his book "The Prisoner & Danger Man".

 A glowing reference indeed.
 A shame that this quote about the Society is from 1989 (from a time when the Society was world-renowned and didn't spend it's time conducting immoral and illegal activities).